STEAM TOYS IN ACTION

 The next event will be Sunday February 7th 2016

-Application forms and details will be available here from early October
+Application forms and details are available here

 We usually have around 80 exhibitors showing stationary, marine, mobile and railway steam toys with a strong bias towards live steam operation.
 Last year we consumed over 30 litres of spirits as well as large quantities of solid fuel.
 Engines on show cover all the well known manufacturers over the last 150 years with numerous obscure and little known models also.
 Conversely we always have a strong contingent of Mamod and Wilesco enthusiasts and an increasing number of steam powered Meccano models.
 The event is well supported by the trade with dealers in both new and antique engines present.
 Details of dealers charges and conditions will be available with the application form which is usually mailed to our invitees around October.